Apzmie/ES-and-PPO-from-Scratch-in-Unity-FourLeg-NarrowPath-Walking/README.md

 Genetic Algorithm creates new parameters through parent crossover, while Evolution Strategies independently generates multiple parameter variations and updates in the direction of the variants that perform better.

 ### Mirrored Noise Sampling
+When noise is added to the weights, the opposite sign is also applied to create symmetry, which helps determine which direction is better.

 ## Training Progress (ES plot)
 ![es plot](images/es_plot.png)